BluCrane/BluCrane.github.io/README.md

 ## Welcome to BruCrane

-Our first project on Github
+This is our new project on Github

 Github user page:
 https://github.com/blucrane/